Universe-art/Blockchain-Forest/README.md

 You will need some Dai on Kovan to test the app.

+You can connect to Metamask, launch the app, get some Dai and contribute to ChainForest !

-# Technologies utilisées
+# Technologies
-HTML / NodeJS / Solidity
+HTML / NodeJS / Solidity / Truffle

 # FAQ